peterwittek/open_science_tutorial/README.md

 Send a pull request on GitHub to merge your changes.

 There will also be changes made by others.
-To keep things in sync in your own repository, first add the upstream link to your repository (you only have to this once):
+To keep things in sync in your own repository, first add the upstream link to your repository (you only have to do this once):

     git remote add upstream https://github.com/peterwittek/open_science_tutorial.git